metron-labs/secrets-manager-old/sdk/dotNet/Integrations/GCPKeyManagement/README.md

 1. Install KSM Storage Module

-The Secrets Manager GCP KSM module can be installed using npm
+The Secrets Manager GCP KSM module can be installed using the NuGet package manager.

 > `dotnet add package Keeper.SecretsManager.GCPKeyManagement`